WE ARE REOPENED AND READY FOR YOUR VISIT!

 - Hair Salons, Nail Salons, and Barbershops (open indoors with modifications)

-- Gyms, fitness centers , and yoga studios (outdoors only)
+- Gyms, fitness centers , and yoga studios (open indoors at 25% capacity and outdoors)

 - Essential Businesses (gas stations, banks, hospitals, etc.)